 3. Fixed Price Agreement - The Final Price Agreement

-With the design elements agreed to on the 3D model design, a clearly defined project scope of work, and product selections, we will be able to provide you with the Fixed Price Agreement.
+With the design elements agreed to on the 3D model design, a clearly defined project scope of work, and product selections, we will be able to provide you with the Agreement Signing Meeting, where you'll sign the Fixed Price Agreement, Sales Agreement, and Construction Plans.

 Detailed Project Scope